florin-vasiliu/sqlalchemy-challenge/README.md

 Ttest_indResult(statistic=7.570096659210406, pvalue=5.3283128862831936e-05)

 Considering the previous analysis, my personal preference would be to go in Hawaii at the beginning of June (Jun 1'st 2018 to Jun 7'th 2018), when there is a warmer weather.
-Therefore, when considering the exact same period in 2017, I should be expecting roughly a temperature within 74 and 81 F.
+Therefore, when considering the exact same period a year before (2017), I should be expecting roughly a temperature within 74 and 81 F.

 <img src=Images/TripTemp_bar.png >|
 :-------------------------:|